More info

 What's next?

 By taking a serious look at all applications, we keep entering into new innovations in our semiconductor production facility.
-Soon we will launch sensors for EC and ORP, with which great multisensor solutions for e.g. water monitoring can be provided.
-Additionally, we’re looking forward to end the R&D on ion-selective sensors.
+Recently we launched the sensors for EC and ORP, with which great multisensor solutions for e.g. water monitoring can be provided.